 A: The qualifying procedure for the Asian Championships and the International History Olympiad is largely the same – all students who finish in the top half at a regional tournament are qualified both for the Championships and the Olympiad.
 Keep in mind though that students do not register together as a Bowl team for the Olympiad, but rather as individual students.
 Students who compete on Asian Championships Bowl teams who had not themselves played at Regionals can qualify if their Championships team finishes with a winning record in the preliminaries.
 Host schools do not automatically students for the Olympiad the way they do for the Olympiad, however.
 Students who would like to compete at the Olympiad but who attend school more than 400km from a 2017-2018 regional site should contact email@example.com about alternate ways of qualifying for the Olympiad.
 See www.historyolympiad.com for further details.

-The Olympiad is held every two years in July; the 2018 Olympiad will be in Berlin, Germany from July 14-22.
-The dates and site of the 2020 Olympiad are not set yet.
+The Olympiad is held every two years in July; the 2018 Olympiad was held in Berlin, Germany from July 14-22, 2018.
+The 2020 Olympiad will be held on a Caribbean Cruise in July 2020.

 Q: Aside from the Olympiad, can we play in other tournaments in the USA?
 What about other places outside Asia?